 Keep a list of your high school activities and awards grade 9 – 12.
 This list will help you when the time comes to filling out your applications.

-A membership association of nearly 500 Colleges that provides a “common, standardized first-year application form for use at any member institution”.
+A membership association of over 750 Colleges that provides a “common, standardized first-year application form for use at any member institution”.

 The Common Application is a not-for-profit membership organization that, since its founding over 30 years ago, has been committed to providing reliable services that promote equity, access, and integrity in the College application process.
-We serve students, member institutions, and secondary schools by providing applications – online and in print – that students and school officials may submit to any of our nearly 500 members.
+We serve students, member institutions, and secondary schools by providing applications – online and in print – that students and school officials may submit to any of over 750 college members.
 Membership is open to Colleges and universities that promote access by evaluating students using a holistic selection process.

 List of Colleges that accept the Common Application